Soya Chunks Biryani Rice

 Add yoghurt*, tomatoes, coriander and mint leaves, pieces of lime and fried onions, keeping 1/3rd of fried onion aside for later.

-Boil the water for rice with a few mint & coriander leaves, saffron & salt.
+Boil the water for rice with a few mint, coriander leaves (if used) & salt.

 Add rice and boil briskly with lid off, until 2/3rd done (2 grains are felt, when rice is pressed and squashed between two fingers).

 Drain the water off by transferring the rice to a colander/large sieve.
-You can run a little cold water over it, to stop the rice from cooking further while resting.
-Leave in the colander for a few minute, for the water to drain out completely.
+Run a little cold water over it, to stop the rice from cooking further while resting.
+Leave in the colander for the water to drain out completely.

 Sprinkle some fried onions on top.

 Put it in a medium hot oven, 170-180° C, on the centre shelf, for 20 minutes or so, until the rice is fully done.
-It can be cooked directly on the hob, on a low flame, with the lid tightly closed.
+If you have a flame proof dish, it can be cooked directly on the hob, on a very low flame, with the lid tightly closed.
 This will take 20-30 minutes.

 *Tips for cooking with yoghurt: